Let’s make stacker, a programming language that acts as a stack-based calculator:

 Install Racket and the beautiful-racket package as described in Setup.

 Make sure your Racket installation works by trying the sample below.
 Click the “copy to clipboard” icon in the upper-right corner of the code sample.
-Paste it into a new DrRacket window, and click Run.
-(If a code sample doesn’t already have a #lang line at the top, it’s presumed to use the Beautiful Racket language, #lang br.)
+Paste the code into the top pane of a new DrRacket window, entirely replacing anything that’s there.
+Click Run.

 The result should be: